bevyengine/bevy-website/content/news/2020-11-03-bevy-0.3/index.md

 *Why did this take so long?
 Why would removing a single `&mut` be hard?*

-Its a long story!
+It's a long story!
 In summary:

 * The old api looked the way it did for a reason.
 It was the result of good design choices that protect against unsafe memory access in a parallel environment.
 * `query.iter()` didn't actually return an iterator.
 It returned a _wrapper_ that held an atomic lock on the component storages.
 The same was true for the type returned by `query.entity()`